 Because it’s a shellac-based primer, clean-up can be messy and difficult.
-For this reason, I didn’t use my sprayer for priming.
+For this reason, I don’t recommend spray painting this part.
 I just brushed it on with a foam roller and my paint brush – it was the exact same color as my cabinetry, so the visual difference is minimal.

 I recommend you add a second coat of primer to the cabinets prior to painting for the best results.
 Once it has dried for at least an hour, it’s ready for a top coat!

 Once the primer is dry, it’s time to paint!

 For this part of the project, I busted out my secret weapon for a perfect paint finish every time – my Wagner FLEXiO 3000.
 I’ve been using it for years and years and it’s so, so trustworthy and easy to use.